The Mind website has information about what physical activity is, how it can support mental health and ideas on what activities people can try

 Intimate hygiene is also an area your pharmacy can offer products and advice, from menstruation essentials to bladder disfunction and thrush or cystitis relief.
-And don’t forget about protecting your skin if you’re lucky enough to be enjoying a holiday over the winter months!
-SPF sunscreen, mosquito repellent and bite cream are always at-hand, should you need to buy any before your travels.
+And don’t forget about protecting your skin with sun cream over the summer months (the sun’s rays in the UK can be just as dangerous as they are abroad).

 Infants and children

-Looking after little ones, from babies to adolescents, is costly – so visit your pharmacy for value for money as well as convenience!
+Looking after little ones, from babies to adolescents, is a lot of work – so visit your pharmacy for convenience as well as expert advice!
 For tots, nappies, baby wipes, nappy sacks and formula are all available, not to mention any treatments you might need for ailments including colic, cradle cap, fever and teething.
 You can also pick up baby bottles, sterilising solution and equipment, and even baby bathing products to cover all your infant needs.

 Many still feel mortified at the thought of discussing any problems with a stranger – regardless of their expertise.
 Please don’t – your local pharmacy is on hand to help with any manner of sexual health and advice.
 Condoms, ovulation kits, lubricants and pregnancy tests are all accessible at your local store, not to mention erectile dysfunction medications such as Viagra.
 Your pharmacy may be required to ask a few questions before selling certain products – just remember, it’s in your best interest and answer honestly and openly.

-Neglected your grooming routine during lockdown earlier in the year?
-It’s time to head over to your community pharmacy so you can look good from top-to-toe!
+It’s time to head over to your community pharmacy so you can look good from top-to-toe.
 From necessities such as tooth hygiene and haircare, to make-up, nail varnish and perfumes, you’ll find a wide range to choose from to get you back to your pre-lockdown best.
 Men also have a host of grooming products on offer.
 Hair loss advice is available with supplements to help, not to mention razors, skincare, men’s hair dye and aftershave.

 Whether you’re recuperating from an operation or are simply finding mobility more challenging as you age, your local pharmacy has products to help.
 Struggling to get from room to room?
 Walking aids such as frames can be bought from some pharmacies.
 Worried about getting to the toilet in the middle of the night?
 Bathroom aids and commodes can all be found – or ordered – from some pharmacies.
 You can even pick up items including pill boxes, incontinence pads, lap tables and eye glasses – even tools to help to open tightly-screwed bottles and cans.